clairetay96/url_shortener/README.md

 - Python
 - Node

-To run this app, clone the repo, navigate to its root folder and run the following command in command line:
+To run this app for the first time, clone the repo, navigate to its root folder and run the following command in command line:

+`docker compose up --build`

-`docker compose up`
+Subsequently, `docker compose up` should be enough to run the app.

 The app will be accessible through a browser at `localhost:8000`.
 The redirect root URLs will also be through localhost:8000.